ZouhairEM/pokemon/README.md

 # Pokémon App

 This project was created using React, React Router and Bootstrap UI using a dataset of Pokémon.
-I mainly created it so that I work with React for the first time, but Pokémon is also something I've loved from my childhood.
+I mainly created it so that I could work with React for the first time, but Pokémon is also something I've loved from my childhood.

 ## Setup
 There are three main pages, an overview of the first generation of 151 Pokémon, a details page for each Pokémon with extra information and a 404 page.